The Ed100 Online Academy for Student Leaders took place June 21-23, 2021. This post is the "conference brochure" for it.

 Dirk Tillotson is a fiercely independent voice in education policy who argues that each school is different, and that real success comes from listening to all of the voices in a school community — including the voices of students.
-He is the founder and executive director of Great School Choices, a non-profit organization based in Oakland that supports communities in telling their own stories and finding their own answers.
+He is the founder and executive director of Great School Choices, an Oakland-based non-profit organizationthat supports communities in telling their own stories and finding their own answers.
 His blog, Great School Voices, addresses issues of equity and access in education.
 For more than 30 years he has worked to support communities and families in developing their own schools in highly varied locations including Oakland, New Orleans, NYC and Doha.
 He received his J.D. degree from Boalt Hall School of Law, UC Berkeley.

 Many high schools have a student-led school paper, site or blog.
 It's a huge opportunity for student leaders to develop their voice.
 What does it take to make student journalism matter?

 School systems are decentralized.
 What does it actually take for schools to work together?
-California's massive system of community colleges is grappling with this challenge in a very concrete way: course numbers.
-Assemblymember Berman will explain why it matters, and what to learn from the effort.
+California's massive system of community colleges is grappling with this challenge in a concrete way: course numbers.
+Assemblymember Berman explained why it matters, and what to learn from the effort.

-Marc Berman represents California's Assembly district 24, which includes southern San Mateo County and northern Santa Clara County.
+Marc Berman represents California's Assembly District 24, which includes southern San Mateo County and northern Santa Clara County.
 He grew up in Palo Alto and attended Palo Alto High School.
-After college and law school, Marc returned to serve on the Palo Alto City Council.
-While serving on the City Council, he worked for the Silicon Valley Education Foundation, a non-profit focused on increasing access to high quality STEM education and closing the achievement gap in Silicon Valley public schools.
+After college and law school, Marc returned to serve on the Palo Alto City Council while working for the Silicon Valley Education Foundation, a non-profit focused on increasing access to high quality STEM education and closing the achievement gap in Silicon Valley public schools.

 In the Assembly, Marc serves as chair of the Committee on Elections and Redistricting, and was the Chair of the Select Committee on the Master Plan for Higher Education in California.
 He has authored legislation related to a number of issues, including elections, the 2020 Census, education, youth mental health, sexual assault, firearm safety, deepfakes, housing, and the environment.

-Stella is the first transgender teen to testify in front of the United States Senate.
+Stella is the first transgender teen to testify in front of the US Senate.
 Her personal story, viewed by millions, has opened minds and hearts — and redefined a national conversation about equality under the law.

 A high school sophomore and future politician, Stella is a champion of the GenderCool Project, a youth-led movement helping to replace misinformed opinions with positive experiences by meeting transgender and non-binary youth who are thriving.
 She is deeply interested in the judicial system and plans to attend law school as part of her journey to becoming an elected official.
 Stella loves reading, writing, playing chess and the violin and doing artistic DIY projects.